hyperknot/openfreemap/README.md

 # OpenFreeMap

-Quick introduction and how to use guide: [openfreemap.org](https://openfreemap.org)

-## What is OpenFreeMap?

-OpenFreeMap provides free map hosting so you can display custom maps on your website and apps.
+OpenFreeMap lets you display custom maps on your website and apps for free.

+You can either self-host or use our public instance.
+Everything is **open-source**, including the full production setup — there’s no 'open-core' model here.
+The map data comes from OpenStreetMap.

-It is truly **free**: there are no limits on the number of map views or requests you can make, nor on how you use your map.
-There is no registration page, no user database, no API keys, nor cookies.
+Using our public instance is completely **free**: there are no limits on the number of map views or requests, and no restrictions on how you use your map.
+There’s no registration, no user database, no API keys, and no cookies.
+We aim to cover the running costs of our public instance through donations.

-It is truly **open-source**: everything, including the full production setup, is in this repo.
-Map data is from OpenStreetMap.
+#### Quick introduction and how to guide: [https://openfreemap.org/](https://openfreemap.org/)

 ## Goals of this project